Hormones

 • The insulin resistance caused by adrenal hyperfunction can impair liver detox.

 • Too much cortisol decreases the amount of FSH and LH that your brain secretes, which then lowers estrogen and progesterone levels.
+High levels of cortisol can even disrupt the process of ovulation and therefore affect your periods and fertility (and if you don’t ovulate, you don’t make any progesterone—which means you miss out on all the benefits of this important sex hormone!).

 • Excess cortisol suppresses the immune system and can lead to low white blood cells (WBCs).